mtlynch/mtlynch.io/content/posts/code-review-love/index.md

 ## Separate functional and non-functional changes

-The corollary to tightly scoping your changes is to separate functional and non-functional changes.
+The corollary to scoping changes tightly is separating functional and non-functional changes.

 Developers inexperienced with code reviews often violate this rule.
 They'll make two lines of actual code changes, and then their code editor automatically reformats the entire file.
-The developer either fails to recognize what they did or decides their formatting is better.
-They send out the two-line functional change buried in hundreds of lines of non-functional whitespace changes.
+The developer either fails to recognize what they did or decides that the new formatting is better.
+They send out a two-line functional change buried in hundreds of lines of non-functional whitespace changes.

 Jumbled changelists are a massive insult to your reviewer.
 Whitespace-only changes are easy to review.
 Two-line changes are easy to review.
 Two-line functional changes lost in a sea of whitespace changes are tedious and maddening.

 TODO(mtlynch): Show screenshot of buried change

-When refactoring, developers also tend to mix changes inappropriately.
-I love it when my teammates refactor code to make it easier to understand and maintain.
-But I don't like it when they refactor code *while* changing its behavior.
+Developers also tend to mix changes inappropriately while refactoring.
+I love it when my teammates refactor code to make it easier to understand and maintain, but I hate when they refactor code *while* changing its behavior.

 TODO(mtlynch): Screenshot of a function changing behavior and being refactored at the same time.
 First screenshot shows everything changing at once, second screenshot shows refactoring in one step followed by behavior change in second.